Biecho88/memory-game/README.md

 - #### First time visitor

   1. As a first time visitor, I want to find all pairs behind the cards.
-  2. As a first time visitor, I want  to be able to easily navigate throughout the site to find content.
+  2. As a first time visitor, I want to be able to easily navigate through the site to find content.
   3. As a first time visitor, I want to be able to start the game and reset when needed.

 - #### Returning visitor goals

   1. As a returning visitor, I want to find all emojis in the quickest time.
   2. As a returning visitor, I want to find all emojis with fewer amount of moves.
   3. As a returning visitor, I want to try different tactics when finding pairs.

 - #### Frequent User Goals